-Whether you've recently spent your hard-earned money on an Apple Watch Series 4, or you're rocking one of the older versions of the company's smartwatch, it's likely that you're in the market for some nifty accessories to pair alongside it.
+Whether you've spent your hard-earned money on an Apple Watch Series 4, or you're rocking one of the older versions of the company's smartwatch, it's likely that you're in the market for some nifty accessories to pair alongside it.

 And like any gadget worth getting giddy about, there's a mass of Apple Watch accessories out there to let you pimp your wrist wear to enviable levels.